 4、PCB Artwork Design Guidelines

 The printed board circuits are the backbone of highly technical devices.
 It supports the manufacturing of nearly every giant technology present today.
 Its production involves several steps and processes, es along with tricky rules to follow.

 The role of PCBs in the electronic devices is to provide an electrical route to the signals that satisfy the electrical and mechanical requirements of the device, let say a digital clock or a calculator.
 Every single element present on the board exhibits an individual role and perform a unique purpose.

 The most common software involved in PCB design manufacturing is KiCad, OrCAD, and Altium Designer.
 Once the design is created, it is transferred to the universal language that is a Gerber format.
 It helps the users to read the file digitally on professional software like CAD.

 Phot films of the PCB are created using laser scanners to deliver an advanced and detailed film of the PCB artwork design.
 Each layer of a printed board has its film report, which represents the different sections present.

-For example, black ink is used to show the conducting areas of the copper metal whereas the remaining parts present the non-conductors.
-Same goes for the film having a solder mask.
+For example, black ink is used to show the conducting areas of the copper metal, whereas the remaining parts present the non-conductors.
+The same goes for the film having a solder mask.

 Once the components are adapted and placed in its right position concerning the schematic produced by the CAD software, designers carry out the process of wiring.
 The PCB netlist wires a footprint.